lucasmenendez/gop2p/README.md

 - Also, it is available a simple **example** that implments a CLI Chat [here](example/cli-chat/).

 ### How to use it
-The main component to use gop2p is the [`node.Node`](noe/node.go) struct, that contains the required parameters and functions to create or join to the network:
+The main component to use gop2p is the [`node.Node`](noe/node.go) struct, that contains the required _parameters_ (to listen for messages, handle errors and connect or disconnect) and _functions_ to create, start stop the `node.Node`:

 ```go
     type Node struct {